 Recent Events-The travel industry continues to be adversely affected by the global health crisis due to the outbreak of the coronavirus ("COVID-19") in January 2020, as well as by government directives that have been enacted to slow the spread of the virus.
-As expected, this pandemic continued to have a material impact to our consolidated financial results in the second quarter of 2020, resulting in a material decrease in transaction-based revenue across all three of our business units compared to the prior year.
-Lower Travel Network volumes resulted in a material decline in incentive consideration costs, as expected.
+As expected, this pandemic continued to have a material impact to our consolidated financial results in the first quarter of 2021, resulting in a material decrease in transaction-based revenue across both of our business units compared to the prior year.
+Lower global distribution system ("GDS") volumes have continued to result in a material decline in incentive consideration costs, as expected.
+Despite the continued negative impacts of the COVID-19 pandemic on our business and global travel volumes, as COVID-19 vaccines have continued to be administered, we have seen some continued improvement in our key volume metrics during the first quarter of 2021, led by our Hospitality Solutions business.
+Domestic bookings continue to exceed international bookings, however, which has negatively impacted revenue.